xieyuheng/inner/persons/lukasiewicz/aristotle-s-syllogistic.md

 ## 14. The four Galenian figures

-# CHAPTER 3 THE SYSTEM
+# CHAPTER III THE SYSTEM

 ## 15. Perfect and imperfect syllogisms